AI summary

 What it means: AI automatically coordinating multiple marketing tools and channels based on customer behavior and business rules.

-In practice: AI decides whether to send an email, show a retargeting ad, or trigger a sales alert based on a customer's specific actions, timing, and engagement history — all happening automatically across different platforms.
+AI orchestration decides whether to send an email, show a retargeting ad, or trigger a sales alert based on a customer's actions and timing, automatically, across platforms.
+It's automation with real decision-making layered in, though it's still only as smart as the rules and data you give it.

 2. Intelligent Workflows